 He is the author of "Right to Speedy Trial" and "Jury Deliberations and Verdict" in California Criminal Law Procedure and Practice (2013-19), "Injury and Death" and "Increased Punishment for Prior Similar Offenses" in California Criminal Sentencing Enhancements (2012-19), and "Monetary Sanctions" in the Contempt Defense Manual (2007, 15).

 He has been a trial advocacy instructor at the California Public Defenders Association Trial Skills Institute (2001-09, 11, 13-15), and a lecturer on discovery, jury selection, evidence, cross-examination, closing argument, sentencing, ethics, and civility at the California Lawyers Association Annual Meeting, the State Bar of California Annual Meeting, and the State Bar of California Section Education Institute (2003-15, 18-19).

 In recognition of his writing, instructing, and lecturing, he received the Spirit of CEB (Continuing Education of the Bar) Award in 2008 at the State Bar of California Annual Meeting.

-He has served on the State Bar of California Criminal Law Advisory Commission, the State Bar of California Criminal Law Section Executive Committee, and the Board of Governors of California Attorneys for Criminal Justice.
+He has served on the California Attorneys for Criminal Justice Board of Governors, State Bar of California Criminal Law Advisory Commission, and State Bar of California Criminal Law Section Executive Committee.

 He was admitted to the California Bar in 1977 and the District of Columbia Bar in 1985.
 He received his Bachelor of Arts from the University of Michigan and his Juris Doctor from the University of Illinois.